wwood/bioruby-kmer_counter/README.md

 bio-kmer_counter is a simple [biogem](http://biogem.info) for fingerprinting nucleotide sequences by counting the occurences of particular kmers in the sequence.
-The methodology is not new, for references see [Teeling et. al. 2004](http://www.biomedcentral.com/1471-2105/5/163).
+The methodology is not new, for a reference see [Teeling et. al. 2004](http://www.biomedcentral.com/1471-2105/5/163).
 The default parameters are derived from the methods section of [Dick et. al. 2009](http://genomebiology.com/content/10/8/R85).

 This methodology is quite different to that of other software that counts kmer content with longer kmers, e.g. [khmer](https://github.com/ged-lab/khmer).